Recorded Statement After a Texas Car Accident: Should You?

 Texas is a Shared Fault State

-Texas is a comparable responsibility jurisdiction, meaning that everybody’s actions are measured to determine fault in a crash.
-To the extent that the victim has some negligence attributable to them, it generally reduces their recovery amount of money recovered in the case.
+Texas is a comparative fault jurisdiction, meaning that everybody’s actions are considered to determine fault in a crash.
+To the extent the victim is found partially at fault, it generally reduces the amount recovered in the case.

 Should I Accept an Injury Settlement Offer Verbally?